Computing rational points on rank 0 genus 3 hyperelliptic curves: Abstract

 \section{Abstract}

-We compute rational points on genus $3$ odd degree hyperelliptic curves $C$ over $\mathbb{Q}$ which have Jacobians of Mordell-Weil rank $0$.
-The computation applies the Chabauty-Coleman method to find the zero set of a certain system of $p$-adic integrals, which is known to be finite and include the rational points $C(\Q)$.
-We implemented an algorithm in Sage to carry out the Chabauty-Coleman method on a database of $5,870$ curves.
+We compute rational points on genus $3$ odd degree hyperelliptic curves $C$ over $\mathbb{Q}$ that have Jacobians of Mordell-Weil rank $0$.
+The computation applies the Chabauty-Coleman method to find the zero set of a certain system of $p$-adic integrals, which is known to be finite and include the set of rational points $C(\Q)$.
+We implemented an algorithm in Sage to carry out the Chabauty-Coleman method on a database of $5870$ curves.